djrlj694/cookiecutter-repo/README.md

 # Cookiecutter-Repo

 [Cookiecutter](https://github.com/audreyr/cookiecutter) is a cross-platform software tool that generates [**boilerplate**](https://en.wikipedia.org/wiki/Boilerplate_code) for [**software projects**](https://en.wikipedia.org/wiki/Software_project_management) from templates.
-These templates, called **cookiecutters**, can be used to define a project's directory tree structure, the names of its directories and files, and the boilerplate content of its files.
-They can also facilitate, both manually and automatically, the run-time customization of the generated names and boilerplate.
+These templates, called **cookiecutters**, can be used to define:

+* How a project's directories and files are named and organized;
+* The content of a project's files.

+They can also facilitate, both manually and automatically, the run-time customization of the generated names and content.

-The cookiecutter presented here, Cookiecutter-Repo, defines a basic directory structure and template files for generating boilerplate for [**software repositories**](https://en.wikipedia.org/wiki/Software_repository) &mdash; collections of one or more software projects.
-These repositories are rudimentary, containing only a starter set of files.
+The cookiecutter presented here, Cookiecutter-Repo, defines a boilerplate template for creating [**software repositories**](https://en.wikipedia.org/wiki/Software_repository) ("repos") &mdash; collections of one or more software projects.
+The resulting boilerplate is a basic directory tree and a starter set of files for beginning a new software project targeting a particular software platform (e.g., Python or Swift).
+Included in these files are:

+* Makefiles defining build automation rules for software projects;
+* Skeletal source code targeting a particular software project platform;
+* Rules for code and codeless contributions;
+* Other supporting artifacts (`README.md`, software license, references, etc.).

 It should be noted that, colloquially speaking in the context of software project management, "repository" and "project" are interchangeable.
 In contrast, Cookiecutter-Repo treats these terms as technically distinct.
 The reasons why are twofold:

-1. To align with [GitHub's definition](https://help.github.com/en/articles/github-glossary#repository) of its "most basic element" for containing "all of the project files (including documentation)" and storing "each file's revision history";
+1. To align with [GitHub's definition](https://help.github.com/en/articles/github-glossary#repository) of what a repository is: its "most basic element" for containing "all of the project files (including documentation)" and storing "each file's revision history";
 help.github.com/en/articles/github-glossary#repository)
-2. To reinforce that a single software repository may contain both deliverables (e.g., source code) and supporting artifacts (e.g., documentation) for multiple software projects.
+2. To reinforce that a single repository may contain both deliverables (e.g., source code) and supporting artifacts (e.g., documentation) for multiple software projects.

 ## Usage